bpietravalle/fuel/README.md

-gps| Boolean | adds a simple API to your app's geofire service nestedArrays| Array | `["child","nodes",]` session | Boolean | adds a simple API for your app's session service/object user | Boolean | adds a simple API for your app's user service (and session as well)
+gps| Boolean | adds a simple API to your app's geofire service nestedArrays| Array | `["child","nodes",]` session | Boolean | adds a simple API for your app's session service/object timeStamp | Boolean | adds timestamp properties to main and nested records user | Boolean | adds a simple API for your app's user service (and session as well)

 ##### gps vs geofire